Qantas: 2010s structural change

+Losses continued into the 2014 reporting year, with the Qantas Group reporting a half year loss of A$235 million (US$208 million) and an eventual full year loss of A$2.84 billion.
+In February 2014, additional cost-cutting measures to save A$2 billion, including the loss of 5,000 jobs that will see the workforce lowered from 32,000 to 27,000 by 2017 were announced.
+In May 2014, the company stated it expected to shed 2,200 jobs by June 2014, including those of 100 pilots.
+Qantas reduced the size of its fleet by retiring aircraft and deferring deliveries, and planned to sell some of its assets.

+With 2,200 employees laid off by June 2014, another 1,800 job positions were planned to be cut by June 2015.
+Also during 2014, the Qantas Sale Act, under which the airline was privatised, was amended to repeal parts of section 7.
+That act limits foreign ownership of Qantas to 49 percent, with foreign airlines subject to further restrictions, including a 35-percent limit for all foreign airline shareholdings combined.
+A single foreign entity can hold no more than 25 percent of the airline's shares.

+Qantas returned to profit in 2015, announcing a A$557 million after tax profit in August 2015, in contrast with a A$2.84 billion loss the year earlier.
+In 2015, Qantas sold its lease of Terminal 3 at Sydney Airport, which was due to continue until 2019, back to Sydney Airport Corporation for $535 million.
+This meant Sydney Airport resumed operational responsibility of the terminal, including the lucrative retail areas.

 Accidents and incidents

 It is often claimed that Qantas has never had an aircraft crash.
 While it is true that the company has neither lost a jet airliner nor had any jet fatalities, it had eight fatal accidents and an aircraft shot down between 1927 and 1945, with the loss of 63 people.
 Half of these accidents and the shoot-down occurred during World War II, when the Qantas aircraft were operating on behalf of Allied military forces.
 Post-war, it lost another four aircraft (one was owned by BOAC and operated by Qantas in a pooling arrangement) with a total of 21 people killed.
 The last fatal accidents suffered by Qantas were in 1951, with three fatal crashes in five months.
 Qantas' safety record allows the airline to be officially known as the world's safest airline for seven years in a row from 2012 until 2019 and again in 2021 and 2023.

 Since the end of World War II, the following accidents and incidents have occurred: